Ikebana Gallery Award

 Title: 50 Shades of Green

-I love the Blue receptacle and the contrasting green foliage.
+Ms Renouf: I love the Blue receptacle and the contrasting green foliage.

 I find it very elegant and well proportioned, and with regard to Ikebana principles.